 Originally released in 2016, THE EDGE OF NOWHERE will re-release as a second edition with comprehensive edits and new material on June 1, 2019.
 Inspired by Armstrong’s grandmother THE EDGE OF NOWHERE follows Victoria Hastings Harrison Greene and the impossible decisions she’s forced to make as a young widow with nine children during the one-two punch of The Great Depression and The Dust Bowl.
 Is there anything a mother wouldn’t do to protect and provide for her children?
 Is there anything you wouldn’t do for yours?

 Use this link to view THE EDGE OF NOWHERE Video Trailer.

 Released in 2017 with “Book Besties” Amanda Linsmeier, Kelly Cain, Bianca Schwarz an Jamie McLachlan, DÉJÀ YOU is an anthology of short stories centered around the theme of second chances.

 In Armstrong’s contribution, Mr. Midnight, tragedy reunites two star-crossed lovers, but misunderstandings soon rip them apart.
 Now, six years later, the stars are realigning with the help of the smooth voice of a late night radio DJ known as “Mr. Midnight.”

 C.H.
-Armstrong is an Oklahoma native transplanted in Minnesota for twenty-six years.
+Armstrong is an Oklahoma native transplanted in Minnesota for twenty-seven years.
 A 1992 graduate of the University of Oklahoma, she holds a B.A. in Journalism with a minor in History.
 A prolific reader of many genres, Cathie — as she is called by her friends — vividly remembers learning to read and the thrill of “unlocking the code” behind the letters that make up a word.